 Damn Fine Cherry Pie: A Review

-A Gilmore Girls-related cookbook might have been the talk of 2016, but it wasn’t the only TV show-inspired recipe volume to come out last year.
-Twin Peaks U.K. Festival founder Lindsey Bowden‘s Twin Peaks cookbook, Damn Fine Cherry Pie: And Other Recipes from TV’s Twin Peaks, is a must-have for any fan of David Lynch’s wonderfully weird, ’90s television staple.
-Continue reading
+A Gilmore Girls-related cookbook might have been the talk of 2016, but it wasn't the only TV show-inspired recipe volume to come out last year.
+Twin Peaks U.K. Festival founder Lindsey Bowden's Twin Peaks cookbook, Damn Fine Cherry Pie: And Other Recipes from TV's Twin Peaks, is a must-have for any fan of David Lynch's … Continue reading Damn Fine Cherry Pie: A Review

 The Princess Diarist: A Review

-As the world continues to mourn the untimely death of Star Wars actress and writer Carrie Fisher, fans — myself included — have clamored to read the books she left behind.
-Fisher’s final memoir, The Princess Diarist recounts her affair with co-star Harrison Ford on the set of the first Star Wars film in 1976.
-But, more than a romantic tell-all, The Princess Diarist feels like Fisher’s goodbye.
-Continue reading
+As the world continues to mourn the untimely death of Star Wars actress and writer Carrie Fisher, fans --- myself included --- have clamored to read the books she left behind.
+Fisher's final memoir, The Princess Diarist recounts her affair with co-star Harrison Ford on the set of the first Star Wars film in 1976. … Continue reading The Princess Diarist: A Review

 A List of Cages: A Review

 Books about damaged people in painful situations have the tendency to read as lurid, even prurient.
-Although A List of Cages will make you feel many, many things, Robin Roe‘s debut novel handles its subject matter with care and authority.
-Continue reading
+Although A List of Cages will make you feel many, many things, Robin Roe's debut novel handles its subject matter with care and authority.
+When Adam, a caring high school senior, is assigned to escort a younger student to … Continue reading A List of Cages: A Review

 The Mothers: A Review

-No doubt by now you’ve seen its floral, multicolored cover peeping at you from store and library shelves.
-Brit Bennett‘s debut novel, The Mothers, won her a coveted 5 under 35 medallion from the National Book Foundation and stirred up plenty of attention from publications large and small.
-Not bad for a book that Bennett began writing at the age of 17, but that shows the kind of maturity and deftness with its subject matter one would expect from a seasoned author.
-Continue reading
+No doubt by now you've seen its floral, multicolored cover peeping at you from store and library shelves.
+Brit Bennett's debut novel, The Mothers, won her a coveted 5 under 35 medallion from the National Book Foundation and stirred up plenty of attention from publications large and small.
+Not bad for a book that Bennett … Continue reading The Mothers: A Review